Canadian Census of Agriculture: 2021 Census of Agriculture

+Statistics Canada has published several infographics featuring some key findings from the collection of the 2021 CEAG, including socioeconomic, education, and immigration data related to Canada's agricultural operations and their operators.

+The 2021 Census of Agriculture recorded 189,874 farms, a 1.9% decline compared to 2016's CEAG.

 2016 Census of Agriculture

-The most recent Census of Agriculture, in May 2016, included a questionnaire containing 183 questions, spanning 16 pages.
-However respondents were only required to answer questions applying to their agricultural operations, thus, on average each respondent only answered 20% of questions on the questionnaire.
+2016's Census of Agriculture included a questionnaire containing 183 questions, spanning 16 pages.
+However respondents were only required to answer questions applying to their agricultural operations.
 Questions on four new topics were added to the 2016 Census of Agriculture, including adoption of technologies, direct marketing, succession planning and renewable energy systems.
 There were several types of data collected to assess information on current agriculture, as an important commodity in the Canadian economy.